Solpadoin/estation/README.md

 ## Test Records

 To make fake records you can use seeder.
 Use 'php artisan db:seed' command to process new fake records in DB.
+There is export file for POSTMAN included in root directory.
+You can import this file to recieve test samples.

 ## Search Functionality